GBerrow/MS1/README.md

 - **Navigation Bar Overlap on Mobile**: The navigation bar overlapped with content on smaller screens.
 This issue was resolved by adjusting the `z-index` and adding padding.
 - **Form Validation on Mobile**: Error messages for the contact form were not displaying correctly on mobile devices.
 This was resolved by updating the validation script to ensure proper mobile behavior.

+### Remaining Bugs

+- **Sticky NavBar On Smaller Devices** The sticky navbar feature is effective on larger screens, providing easy navigation without requiring the user to scroll back to the top.
+However, this feature has been disabled on smaller devices like smartphones and tablets.
+Since users can scroll more easily on these devices, the sticky navbar is less critical and might also take up valuable screen space, which is why it was excluded from smaller viewports.

 ## Conclusion